Helsinki is a buzzy foodie city in the cutting-edge of Finnish new cuisine.

 Stepping into Konstan Möljä is going back in time and having homemade food surrounded by sea memorabilia.
 This is the place to eat if looking for a basic Finnish meal: the famous Carelian roast, smoked reindeer soup or salmon.
 And Finns’ beloved potatoes are prepared in all possible ways: mashed, boiled, and fried or with dill.
 Not a trendy bistro, and definitely not a gourmet restaurant but nonetheless a unique, cozy and small eatery with unpretentious but good food.
 Also great for student budgets.

-Lungi is located in an easy-going neighbourhood which also reflects in the restaurant’s atmosphere.
+Lungi is located in the beautiful neighborhood of Ullanlinna near the sea, in an easy-going neighbourhood which also reflects in the restaurant’s atmosphere.
 Lungi is informal but no less delicious with its food.
 Their Lungi salmon burger is a great favorite among locals and even their famous risottos are often served with a Finnish Lungi twist adding chanterelles or boletus.
 Lungi’s comfy sofa, magazines and art make any visitor feel at home.

 Hoku is a small casual restaurant located in the Punavuori/Eira district started by Ryan Shibuya.
 Ryan was born and raised in Hawaii and wanted to share some of the great foods from back home.
 Nothing fancy, just good food in a casual environment.

 Authentic but cool and high quality with homey atmosphere – Tres Bones in Punavuori combines a restaurant, a bar and a club.
 It serves both lunch and dinner and during the weekends DJ gets you in the right mood downstairs.

 Moomins, Santa and Angry Birds – activity parks, Finnish style